-5.3.4.
-What the plan should contain
+5.3.4 What the plan should contain

-The Department of the Environment's Guidelines emphasise that C&D waste management plans do not need to be complicated documents.
-The requirements should be reasonable and practicable - otherwise they will not progress far in the implementation stage.
+The Best Practice Guidelines emphasise that C&D waste management plans do not need to be complicated documents.
+The requirements should be reasonable and practicable, otherwise they will not progress far in the implementation stage.
 It also is vital that the plan is both relevant to the project and concise.

 The Guidelines require that content of the plan should be oriented to the following aspects of the development:

-- An analysis of the wastes being generated and expected materials surpluses - Specific waste management objectives of the project - Methods proposed for waste prevention, re-use and recycling - Material handling procedures - Proposals for the education of the workforce about quality waste management and C&D waste plan implementation.
+- An analysis of the wastes being generated and expected materials surpluses; - Specific waste management objectives of the project; - Methods proposed for waste prevention, re-use and recycling; - Material handling procedures; and - Proposals for the education of the workforce regarding quality waste management and C&D waste plan implementation.

-The Department of the Environment's Guidelines also suggest that the plan should contain sections which accord to the following headings:
+The Guidelines also suggest that the plan should contain sections which accord to the following headings:

-- A description of the project - An analysis of the expected nature and quantities of different types of waste generated by the project (including proposals for waste prevention, re-use and recycling) - Estimates of waste management costs - A sub-plan covering any demolition works - Specific waste management objectives for the project - Allocation of roles and responsibilities for waste management and plan implementation - Record keeping procedures - Waste plan auditing and other implementationverification methods.
+- A description of the project; - An analysis of the expected nature and quantities of different types of waste generated by the project (including proposals for waste prevention, re-use and recycling); - Estimates of waste management costs; - A sub-plan covering any demolition works; - Specific waste management objectives for the project; - Allocation of roles and responsibilities for waste management and plan implementation; - · Record keeping procedures; and - Waste plan auditing and other implementation-verification methods.

-A number of these headings cover self-explanatory items, and reference should be made to the explanations contained in the Department's own guidelines.
+A number of these headings cover self-explanatory items, and reference should be made to the explanations contained in the actual Guidelines.
 The following sub-sections expand on some of the themes that have particular relevance in a road-building context.

-5.3.5.
-Waste quantification
+5.3.5 Waste quantification

 All wastes expected to be generated in a road project are required to be identified and quantified in the waste management plan.
-Having done that, those drafting the plan should consider these wastes in the context of the Waste Hierarchy and the above-mentioned approaches of waste prevention, re-use, recycling, other recovery and disposal.
+After this, those drafting the plan should consider these wastes in the context of the Waste Hierarchy and the previously-mentioned approaches of waste prevention, reuse, recycling, other recovery and disposal.
 In each instance where off-site haulage is identified as being required, the necessity of this route needs to be explicitly justified.
-Specific disposal sites should be identified early on, so that realistic disposal cost estimates can be generated.
+Specific disposal or recovery sites should be identified early on, in order to facilitate the generation of realistic estimates of waste management costs.